 Denver’s Best Criminal Defense Attorneys

 A felony charge such as impersonating a peace officer requires strategic representation from a skilled defense attorney.
 Consulting an experienced lawyer early on has many benefits and can positively impact the outcome of a case.
-Look no further than O’Malley & Sawyer, LLC for representation in your case.
+Look no further than Sawyer Legal Group, LLC for representation in your case.
 Perhaps you weren’t impersonating an officer or didn’t perform any acts that police would.
 Nevertheless, contact our office for a free initial consultation.
 We will carefully analyze your unique situation and recommend next steps, all while prioritizing your best possible outcome.

 If you or someone you know is facing impersonating a peace officer charges in Colorado, be smart.
-Contact the aggressive defense attorneys at O’Malley and Sawyer, LLC at 303-731-0719.
+Contact the aggressive defense attorneys at Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.

 Photo by Utility_Inc